lucasplagwitz/auto_cpca/README.md

 </p>

 To better distinguish 2 and 7 from the rest, the dissimilarity of all digits except 2 and 7 is penalized.
+The investigation of advantages and disadvantages to the LDA/QDA and general purposes is still in progress.

 ## Performance